Subscribe

 Is pododermatitis curable?

-Many cases require ongoing treatment and management; it may never fully go away.
+Many cases require ongoing treatment and management and may never fully go away.
 This is heavily dependent upon the cause — Environmental causes will go away if you keep their environment clean, but allergy-caused cases may not.
 Pododermatitis caused by allergies will stay away as long as proper treatment for allergies is maintained, but it will likely return if treatment has stopped.